 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Chicago, it will feel like home.

-Live in a suite-style residence hall with three other IES interns in double rooms.
-Breakfast provided daily.
+Live in a residence hall with three other IES interns in suite-style double rooms.
+Daily breakfast included.
+Optional meal plans are available for an additional fee.

 You can participate in field trips and extracurricular activities in and around Chicago.